 Tubes and chemical dosing

 Dispensers with a peristaltic pump rely on a peristaltic tube which has the chemical squeezed through it in operation.
-Tubes require changing – depending on the amount of use – anywhere between every three to nine months.
+Tubes require changing – depending on the amount of use – anywhere between every one to six months.
 From a chemical manufacturer’s perspective these have to be costed into lifetime costs which involve regular travel to sites to carry out replacement.
-As tubes get older they can become brittle or yellow.
-This process varies with the types of chemical being used and reduces the accuracy of the dosing.
+As tubes become old they begin to perish, becoming brittle and flat.
+In turn this reduces the delivery and dosage of the chemical.

 Filter it out